okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/app-provisioning-connection/main/index.md

 **What you need**

 * An Okta org
-* An Okta-supported provisioning app integration that you added in your Okta org
+* A supported provisioning app integration that you added in your Okta org
 * Postman (if you want to follow this guide and test the Okta APIs)

 ---